 General claim waivers are typically enforced according to their express terms.
 Courts and arbitrators customarily consider a release to be a negotiated agreement, voluntarily entered into between sophisticated, commercial parties.
-As a result, courts and arbitrators routinely enforce the unambiguous terms of a claim waiver as a release.
+As a result, courts and arbitrators routinely enforce the unambiguous terms of a claim release.

-In most states, courts disfavor any contractual provision attempting to create a forfeiture of valid claims and strictly construe ambiguous language in a waiver or release in a manner that preserves claims.
-Accordingly, the party attempting to enforce a waiver or release must ensure that the language in the form is clear and unequivocal (see Use Clear and Unambiguous Language).
+In most states, courts treat with disfavor any contractual provision that attempts to create a forfeiture of valid claims and strictly construe ambiguous language in a waiver or release in a manner that preserves claims.
+Accordingly, the party attempting to enforce a release or waiver must ensure that the language in the form is clear and unequivocal (see Use Clear and Unambiguous Language).